-The NCVTDBFPCD command allows you to convert a DB2/400 database file into a CSV (Comma Separated Variable) type data file, suitable for uploading to a PC via file transfer.
+The NCVTDBFPCD command allows you to convert a DB2/400 database file into a CSV (Comma Separated Variable) type data file, suitable for uploading to a non-iSeries system.

 Optional extraction selection criteria in the form of an Open Query File query select (QRYSLT) statement can be used and is subject to the same syntax rules as that parameter.
-Refer to the CL Reference manual (CD-ROM book number QBKAUP00) for a full discussion of the OPNQRYF (Open Query File) command.
+Refer to the IBM iSeries CL Reference Guide for a full discussion of the OPNQRYF (Open Query File) command.